 TimescaleDB supports the full range of PostgreSQL triggers, and creating, altering, or dropping triggers on the hypertable similarly propagates these changes to all of a hypertable's constituent chunks.

 In the following example, let's say you want to create a new

 to only store records which are deemed erroneous, where an application

 value >= 1000.

 So, we'll take a two-step approach.
-First, let's create a function that will insert data deemed erroneous into this second table:
+First, let's create a function that inserts data deemed erroneous into this second table:

 CREATE OR REPLACE FUNCTION record_error() RETURNS trigger AS $record_error$ BEGIN IF NEW.temperature >= 1000 OR NEW.humidity >= 1000 THEN INSERT INTO error_conditions VALUES(NEW.time, NEW.location, NEW.temperature, NEW.humidity); END IF; RETURN NEW; END; $record_error$ LANGUAGE plpgsql;

-Second, create a trigger that will call this function whenever a new row is inserted into the hypertable.
+Second, create a trigger that calls this function whenever a new row is inserted into the hypertable.